ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/alb/applicationloadbalancer.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `listenerLanConfig` (object)
-	* description: ID of the listening (inbound) LAN.
-Lan ID can be set directly or via reference.
-	* properties:
-		* `lanId` (string)
-			* description: LanID is the ID of the Lan on which the resource will be created.
-It needs to be provided via directly or via reference.
-		* `lanIdRef` (object)
-			* description: LanIDRef references to a Lan to retrieve its ID
-			* properties:
 * `name` (string)
-					* description: Name of the referenced object.
-			* required properties:
-				* `name`
-		* `lanIdSelector` (object)
-			* description: LanIDSelector selects reference to a Lan to retrieve its lanId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
-* `name` (string)
 	* description: The name of the Application Load Balancer.
 * `targetLanConfig` (object)
 	* description: ID of the balanced private target LAN (outbound).
 Lan ID can be set directly or via reference.
 	* properties:
-		* `lanIdSelector` (object)
-			* description: LanIDSelector selects reference to a Lan to retrieve its lanId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 		* `lanId` (string)
 			* description: LanID is the ID of the Lan on which the resource will be created.
 It needs to be provided via directly or via reference.
 		* `lanIdRef` (object)